cdoucet/intphys/Pictures_examples/O2/README.md

 ![mask](Test/visible/dynamic_2/3/masks/video.gif)
 ![scene](Test/visible/dynamic_2/3/scene/video.gif)

-###### 4th video
+###### Impossible 2

-* Magic actor starts with a shape, changes it in a random frame, then comes back to its original state in another random frame (but the other way around than in the previous video).
+* Magic actor starts with a shape, changes it in a random frame, then comes back to its original state in another random frame (but the other way around than in the previous run).

 ![depth](Test/visible/dynamic_2/4/depth/video.gif)
 ![mask](Test/visible/dynamic_2/4/masks/video.gif)